1. What is micromanagement in the workplace?

 - Bring remote employees together and keep them connected.

-- Know what’s constraining projects and getting a better sense of the time, resources and costs it’ll take to finish work.
-Micromanagers don’t become so overnight, so don’t expect them to immediately switch to another style of leading.
-It’s a gradual process that requires a shift in mindset and evidence of the result that progressive leadership can offer.
+- Know what’s constraining projects and get a better sense of the time, resources, and costs it’ll take to finish work.
+Micromanagers don’t become so overnight, so don’t expect them to switch to another style of leading immediately.
+It's a gradual process that requires a shift in mindset and evidence of the result that progressive leadership can offer.

 Here is how you can work well with a micromanaging boss;